Select Page

 Signs It Might Be Time to Seek Help

-While occasional anxiety is normal, you should consider seeking professional support if you notice any of the following:
+While occasional anxiety is normal, you should consider seeking treatment if you notice any of the following:

-2. Physical Symptoms: Anxiety is accompanied by severe physical discomfort, such as headaches, stomachaches, or rapid heartbeats.
+• Physical Symptoms Anxiety is accompanied by severe physical discomfort (mild to severe), such as headaches, stomachaches, or rapid heartbeats.
+It’s important not to rationalize these symptoms away as “this is how I am” or “…my body works”

-3. Interference with Daily Life: Your anxiety is making it hard to complete daily tasks, maintain relationships, or enjoy activities.
+• Interference with Daily Life Your anxiety is making it hard to complete daily tasks, maintain relationships, or enjoy activities… in other words, if it’s sidelining you from life, it’s time to get treatment.

 Self-Care Strategies